trishoolamohan2311-creator/columbia-asia-hospital-analytics/README.md

 ## Key Findings

-- **Orthopedics** generated the highest departmental revenue at **₹17.29M (34%)**.
+The department with the highest revenue was Orthopedics at ₹17.29M (34%).
-- **General Practice** recorded the highest patient volume with **7,240 visits**.
+The most patients visited were in General Practice with **7,240 visits**.
-- Patients aged **36–60** formed the largest patient group, accounting for **31.7%** of visits.
+The patients aged between 36-60 had the most number of visits at **31.7%**.
-- **Neurology** recorded the highest average waiting time at **36.8 minutes**.
+The longest average waiting time was recorded by Neurology (36.8 minutes).
-- Patient satisfaction showed a **slight decline as waiting time increased**.
+There was a slight **decrease in patient satisfaction with longer waiting time.
-- **Dr. Smith** was the highest revenue-generating doctor among the Top 5, contributing **40.5%**.
+Dr. Smith's revenue of $50,000 was the highest among the Top 5 doctors, resulting in a 40.5% contribution to the total.
-- **Orthopedics and General Practice** together contributed **over 66% of total revenue**.
+The combined revenue of Orthopedics and General Practice accounted for more than 66% of the total revenue.
-- Monthly revenue declined from **$30.5M to $22.6M** during the analyzed period.
+During the period studied, monthly revenue fell from $30.5M to $22.6M.
-- Male and female patient distribution remained **relatively balanced** across departments and doctors.
+The male-female patient ratio was fairly even among departments and doctors.

 ---

 ## Business Recommendations

-- Prioritize staffing in **General Practice and Neurology** based on patient demand and waiting time.
+- Staff according to patient needs and waiting time in the following specialties: General Practice and Neurology.
-- Optimize appointment scheduling to reduce patient waiting time.
+- To coordinate appointments and minimize patient waiting.
-- Monitor patient satisfaction alongside service performance.
+- Track the patients' satisfaction along with the service performance.
-- Strengthen high-revenue departments while improving lower-revenue departments.
+Increase the funding of high revenue departments and strengthen the lower revenue departments.
-- Implement targeted discount strategies for **frequent visitors, senior citizens, and low-satisfaction patients**.
+- Develop specific discount policies for patients with low satisfaction levels, senior citizens and repeat patients.
-- Track revenue and operational KPIs regularly to support data-driven decisions.
+Regularly monitor revenue and operational KPIs to guide decision making.

 ---